Tumbuka language: Consonants

-Tumbuka consonants are frequently either palatalised (i.e. followed by /y/) or rounded (i.e. followed by /w/.)
-Some of them can also be preceded by a homorganic nasal (/n/, /ng'/ or /m/).
+Tumbuka consonants are frequently either palatalised (i.e. followed by /j/) or rounded (i.e. followed by /w/.)
+Some of them can also be preceded by a homorganic nasal (/n/, /ŋ/ or /m/).
 The possible consonant combinations are shown in the table below:

 Tone

-One of the main differences between Chewa and Tumbuka is that Chewa is a tonal language, whereas in Tumbuka there are no distinctions of tone between one word and another.

 Tumbuka has a tonal accent but in a very limited way, in that every word, spoken in isolation, has the same falling tone on the penultimate syllable (which also coincides with stress).
-It is therefore not possible in Tumbuka to contrast two different words or two different tenses tonally, as it is in Chichewa and other Bantu languages.
+It is therefore not possible in Tumbuka to contrast two different words or two different tenses tonally, as it is in other Bantu languages.
 However, this penultimate falling tone occurs not on every word, but only on the last word of a phonological phrase; e.g. in the following sentence, only the second word has a tone, the first being toneless: